huonw/rust-resource-management/slides/slides.md

 70% of security vulnerabilities in Microsoft products were due to the difficulty humans have writing safe C and C++ code.
-Rust is a low-level programming language in the same vein that helps the computer help us write safe code.
+Rust is a low-level programming language that helps the computer help us write safe code.
+We're going to learn the key piece of resource-management infrastructure that makes Rust work, ownership and borrowing.

 I'm Huon, a software engineer on the platform team of the IA or stellargraph project, and I've got some experience with Rust, so I'm